INMAS-Math/INMAS-Math.github.io/resources.md

 - Desirable skills
 - Any other information

-A redacted version of this information in which contact names were removed was shared with the students.
+A redacted version of this information (in which contact names were removed) was shared with the students.
-We typically had more internships than the number of available students.
-While some employers chose 8 weeks for the duration of the internships, the majority of them preferred 10 to 12 weeks.
-Many companies had grants from US agencies that restricted them to employ US citizens only.
-Since COVID-19, a large fraction of startup companies have a work model that is 100% remote.
-THis allowed us to look for internships in non-regional areas.
+We were typically able to develop more internship proposals than the number of available students.
+While some employers chose 8 weeks for the duration of the internships, the majority preferred 10-12 weeks.

+Note that many small companies have grants from US agencies that restrict them to employing US citizens only.
+Since the COVID pandemic, a large fraction of startup companies follow a 100% remote work model, which enabled us to seek internships beyond the regions of our node institutions.

 ### Matchmaking and Resume Coordination
+All students were encouraged to apply independently to internship positions that they found through networking connections or online ads.
+But the success rate of online applications is low.
+Students primarily obtained internship positions through INMAS.

-While all students were asked to apply to internship positions of their choice posted on the internet, INMAS also provided a web portal to the participating students that listed the internship positions entered by interested companies as described above.
-Our portal offered these positions exclusively to our students, which presented both an opportunity and a challenge.
-By dealing with a small pool of qualified applicants, the probability of finding a good match for the position was high, but at the same time, the probability of having top candidates receiving multiple offers was also high.
-This race condition had to be managed carefully to avoid wasting the resources of organizations at interviewing candidates that would end up turning down an offer.
+We provided a web portal that listed internship proposals at host companies identified by INMAS, as described above.
+Our portal offered these positions exclusively to students in the program, which presented both an opportunity and a challenge.
+By dealing with a small pool of qualified applicants, the probability of finding a good match for the position was high, but at the same time, the probability of having top candidates receive multiple offers was also high.
+This talent-race condition had to be managed carefully to avoid wasting the resources of organizations that might interview candidates who would end up turning down the offer.

-Students interested in a position filled an interest application on the same portal, specifying the position they were interested in, and the level of interest (low, medium, high) they had for that position.
+Students interested in a position filled out an interest application on the portal, specifying the position they were interested in, and their level of interest (low, medium, high).
-A bundle of resumes was selected by the program coordinators among the students having expressed a high level of interest and sent to the companies, who were instructed to contact the candidates directly, if interested.
-At this point, the interaction was completely in the hands of the hiring organizations.
+A bundle of resumes was selected by the program coordinators from among the students expressing a high level of interest, and sent to the company, which would then contact the candidates directly, if interested.
+From this point, the interaction is completely in the hands of the hiring organizations.
 Similarly, the interview process was left entirely to the hosting organizations.

-If an offer was made, the program coordinator would take the necessary steps to establish the proper legal and financial paperwork required for the intern to be paid.
-Special attention had to be made for international students who require a work permit for the summer.
+If a host made an internship offer to a student, then the program coordinator would take the necessary steps to establish the proper legal and financial paperwork required for the intern to be paid.
+The cost of the internship would be cost-shared by the company and the INMAS, each paying the student separately.
+Special care was taken with international students, who require work authorization (generally CPT from their university's international office) in order to work off-campus for the summer.

 ### Internship Progress Monitoring
-This section describes how the monitoring of the progress of internships was done during the summer.
+This section describes how the monitoring of internship progress was carried out during the summer.
-One of the requirements of the internships was that the student had to write a short report describing the work completed during the summer.
-These reports were given by the student to the host who had the opportunity to redact any proprietary material.
+One of the program requirements was that the student had to write a short report describing the work completed during the summer.
+These reports were given first by the student to the host, who had the opportunity to redact proprietary material.
 Once signed and released, these reports were kept by INMAS for grant audit purposes.
 During the summer, regular emails were sent by the program coordinators to the students to ensure that everything was going smoothly.
-All INMAS staff was available to resolve any issue that occurred during the summer.
-These were rare events and involved life issues regularly encountered in a normal work environment.
+INMAS staff were available to resolve any issues that occurred during the summer; these tended to be rare events involving life issues that are are well recognized in normal work environments.

-The stipend from INMAS to the student was made in two installments, one at the beginning of the internship, and the other at the end, conditional to having received a final report.
-Final reports were typically 5-10 pages, written in either LaTeX or Microsoft Word.
+The stipend from INMAS to the student was paid in two installments, one at the beginning of the internship, and the other at the end, with the second payment conditional on receipt of the intern's final report.
+Final reports were typically 5-10 pages, written in LaTeX or Microsoft Word.

 ### Program Assessment
-The INMAS team worked with an external evaluator throughout all five years of the project.
+The INMAS team worked with an external evaluator throughout the five years of the project.
-The primary focus of the evaluation was to collect data to inform ongoing program improvements and to identify preliminary outcomes.
+The primary focus of the evaluation was to collect data that informed ongoing program improvements, and to identify preliminary outcomes.
 The evaluator collected feedback from students about their experiences in the technical and professional development workshops and internship experiences.